As an expert in e-commerce, I've seen firsthand how crucial it is to choose the right eCommerce platform when starting or scaling an online business.

 Ecwid SEO and Marketing

-Ecwid provides basic SEO options like meta tags, URL customization, and basic analytics.
+Ecwid provides basic SEO options, including meta tags, URL customization, and basic analytics.
 However, you may need third-party integrations or apps for more advanced features.

 Shopify SEO and Marketing